 This kit comes with everything you need to get started, including drum sticks.
 Alesis is an industry leader in the electric drum industry, so it’s a brand you can trust to deliver a high-quality product even on the cheap.

-Interested in seeing more reviews and the best price for the Nitro Kit?
+Read the reviews for the Nitro Kit?

 Best Electronic Drums Around $500